online

 Session 8: Tuesday 6 May

-Chapter Books and Middle-Grade Fiction: World-building with guest author Jessica Millar.
+Chapter Books and Middle-Grade Fiction: World-building with guest author Jessica Miller.
 This week we’ll explore different ways we might create worlds kids want to get lost in.

 Session 9: Tuesday 13 May